 7. Swallowing air

-Swallowing air while feeding may increase the chance of spit-up.
+Some newborns vomit as a result of swallowing air because of a fast milk flow or suboptimal latch to the breast or bottle teat while feeding.
 The gastroesophageal sphincters may open for burping, and babies may spit up milk or curdled milk along with burp.

-Try to identify and avoid the possible causes of spitting up curdled milk.
-Seek medical care if the baby continues to spit up curdled milk regardless of interventions.
+Try to identify and avoid the possible causes of spitting up curdled or regurgitated milk.
+Seek medical care if the baby continues to spit up curdled milk despite interventions.

 What Does Normal Baby Spit-up Look Like?